Faculty Development Fellowships

-- Faculty Development Fellowships are awarded on a competitive basis: each year, there is one Faculty Development Fellowship available for every 10 eligible faculty members.
+- Faculty Development Fellowships are awarded on a competitive basis: each year university wide, there is one Faculty Development Fellowship available for every 10 eligible faculty members.

 - It is required that the faculty member spend at least one year in the employment of the University after completing the Faculty Development Fellowship or reimburse the University for the full amount of the Faculty Development Fellowship, including benefits.